labgrid-project/labgrid/doc/configuration.rst

 The property name for the binding (e.g. `port` in the example above) is documented for each individual driver in this chapter.

+If name is set to "default", this resource/driver will be used when no specific constraint is given.

 The YAML configuration file also supports templating for some substitutions, these are: